 Our participative management model is built around five management themes that we believe are essential to world-changing success: clarity of mission and measures of success, talent, empowerment, teams, and performance.

-Flywheel of Success
+Creating a Flywheel of Success

 Most leadership books are written for corporate leaders.
 We’ve found neither the prevailing plan-organize-lead-control model, nor the hands-off laissez-faire approach of many world-changing leaders, to be effective ways to lead a world-changing organization.